hassanhazif/PyStruct/Notes.md

 Compression area height ($x$) should be limited to $0.45d$ to ensure yielding of steel first

 Lever arm ($z$) should be limited to $0.95d$ to limit maximum strain in reinforcement to a value of 0.025 and avoids the reliance on any poor-quality concrete on top of the beam

+$K'$ is used to limit the neutral axis depth. it is given as an absolute value, given as a function of the amount of redistribution of momements assumed, and is dependent on the concrete strength classes.

 ## Crack control
 > EC2-1 - Clause 7.3.2